-Since then, some smarter people than me have drawn even more direct lines between marketing and recruiting and how using the same tenets we use to attract customers can be effectively used to attract and engage with prospective employees.
+Since then, a lot of smart people have drawn even more direct lines between marketing and recruiting and how using the same tenets we use to attract customers can be effectively used to attract and engage with prospective employees.

-Author, speaker, and marketer, John Jantsch has recently been talking about this a lot.
-He’s made a pretty compelling case for how the Duct Tape Marketing system that he invented and we use with our clients can also be effectively used to attract and engage with your ideal employees.
+Author, speaker, and marketer John Jantsch has recently been talking about this a lot.
+He’s made a pretty compelling case for how the Duct Tape Marketing system that he invented and that we use with our clients can also be effectively used to attract and engage with your ideal employees.

 Let’s take a look at how Jantsch breaks this out.